EVEREST | Nepal

 Included in the IFMGA Sherpa Team Everest Climb:

-• IFMGA (Internationally certified) Everest Sherpa Guide 1:4 for your team for entire Everest climb
+• IFMGA (internationally certified) Everest Sherpa Guide (max ratio 1:5 for your team for the entire Everest climb)

 • Additional Personal Sherpa above Camp 2 on the summit rotation

-• Leadership, strategy, climbing oversight by Everest Expedition Leader including full support for a summit attempt
+• Leadership, strategy, and climbing oversight by our Everest Expedition Leader, including full support for a summit attempt

-• Climbing Sherpa to assist with carrying personal gear
+• A climbing Sherpa to assist with carrying personal gear

 • Full expedition logistics, weather forecasts, etc